-“Safety at Carolina: A Video on Campus Culture,” was created by Caroline Fish ’11, a CWC friend and supporter, and includes more than 15 interviews with UNC students, faculty and staff.
+“Safety at Carolina: A Video on Campus Culture,” was created by Caroline Fish ’11, a CWC friend and supporter.
+The video includes more than 15 interviews with UNC students, faculty, and staff.

 Creating a “safe” campus is about more than blue lights, self-defense, and safety tips.
 It requires creating a climate where no form of interpersonal violence is tolerated.

-- We helped develop the sexual assault presentation given at every CTOPS orientation session, making sure that students (and their parents) receive accurate information from the beginning of their time at UNC.
+We helped develop the sexual assault presentation given at every New Student Orientation session, making sure that students (and their parents) receive accurate information from the beginning of their time at UNC.

-- In partnership with the Dean of Students Office and the Office of the Interpersonal Violence Prevention Coordinator we offer HAVEN trainings throughout the year.
-HAVEN aims to create a campus-wide network of informed allies for survivors of interpersonal violence.
+In partnership with the Dean of Students Office, Student Wellness, and the Equal Opportunity and Compliance Office, HAVEN trainings are offered throughout the year.
+HAVEN aims to create a campus-wide network of informed allies for survivors of interpersonal violence, sexual violence, and harassment.